Embed This Data

 - 1.2% 5-year compound annual growth

 - $48,111 per capita

 - FDI Inflow:

-German law fully protects the property rights of German citizens and foreigners alike.
 Secured interests in property, both chattel and real, are recognized and enforced.
+German law fully protects the right to property, whether held by German citizens or by foreigners.
 Germany boasts a robust regime for the protection of intellectual property rights.
 The judiciary is independent, and the rule of law prevails.
 Corrupt acts by public officials are vigorously prosecuted and punished.

-The top personal income tax rate is 45 percent.
-The federal corporate tax rate is 15.8 percent, but other taxes, including a solidarity tax, make the effective rate more than 30 percent.
-The overall tax burden equals 36.1 percent of total domestic income.
-Government spending has amounted to 44.2 percent of total output (GDP) over the past three years, and budget surpluses have averaged 0.4 percent of GDP.
-Public debt is equivalent to 71.0 percent of GDP.
+The top personal income tax rate is 47.5 percent (including a 5.5 percent surcharge).
+The federal corporate rate is 15.8 percent (effectively above 30 percent with other taxes).
+The overall tax burden equals 36.9 percent of total domestic income.
+Over the past three years, government spending has amounted to 44.2 percent of total output (GDP), and budget surpluses have averaged 0.6 percent of GDP.
+Public debt is equivalent to 67.6 percent of GDP.

-The efficient regulatory framework strongly facilitates entrepreneurial activity, allowing business operation to be as dynamic in Germany as anywhere else in the world.
-A nationwide statutory minimum wage was introduced in 2015.
-Monetary stability is well maintained, but electricity costs are among the highest in Europe because of the government’s commitment to renewable energy.
+The efficient regulatory framework supports entrepreneurial activity, allowing business operation to be as dynamic in Germany as anywhere else in the world.
+The maximum length of a fixed-term labor contract is two years, but the restriction may be relaxed in some cases.
+Monetary stability is well maintained, but Germany’s electricity costs are among the highest in Europe because of the government’s commitment to renewable energy.

-Trade is important to Germany’s economy; the value of exports and imports taken together equals 86 percent of GDP.
-The average applied tariff rate is 1.5 percent.
-Barriers to foreign investment are low, but state-owned enterprises distort the economy.
-The well-functioning and modern financial sector offers a full range of services.
-The banking sector consists of the traditional three-tiered system of private, public, and cooperative banks.
+Trade is significant for Germany’s economy; the combined value of exports and imports equals 84 percent of GDP.
+The average applied tariff rate is 1.6 percent.
+Nontariff barriers impede some trade.
+In general, government policies do not significantly interfere with foreign investment.
+The financial sector, competitive and largely stable, offers a full range of services.
+The traditional three-tiered system of private, public, and cooperative banks remains intact.